Table of Contents

 Like many Americans, it's likely you have a life insurance policy through your work — and it's also likely you haven't thought much about it.
-Life insurance coverage through work is a popular and valuable employee benefit.
+Company-paid life insurance is a popular and valuable employee benefit.
 Often, you can receive discounted or free coverage through these programs.
-It's a win-win benefit, right?
+So getting basic life insurance through an employer is a win-win benefit, right?

 The Trouble With Employer Life Insurance

 When you receive life insurance coverage through work, you don't own the policy — your employer does.
 If you ever quit or lose your job, there's no guarantee you can keep your coverage.
 While some companies let you keep your policy, others cancel coverage for former employees.
 This means, more or less, workplace life insurance is temporary life insurance.

 Let's imagine you have put in your two weeks' notice at work to pursue your dream of opening a bakery.
 Cupcakes and pastries are your passion, and you're anxious to get baking.
 Your employer, while sad to see you go, doesn't let you keep your life insurance policy after you leave.
 Would your family or other loved ones be financially protected if you were involved in a fatal accident after your coverage expired?

 If your coverage expires and you want to stay insured, you might consider applying for your own policy.
 This could mean having to pass a medical exam, but there's no guarantee you'll qualify.
 Even if you qualify, you'll be buying a new policy at the age you are when you leave your job — and life insurance generally gets more expensive as you get older.
 That means it might be best to consider a personal policy sooner rather than later.